Reading, writing, spelling difficulties - could the problems your child is facing suggest dyslexia?

 - Being expected to produce the same amount of work (as non-dyslexic pupils) in the same time.

-- Teachers who know that the child is dyslexic, but don't help enough.
-Being patronised.
+- Teachers who know that the child is dyslexic, but haven’t taken the time to understand the nuances of a particular child’s diagnosis.

 - Too much copying off the board and/or dictating notes.
 Removing work from the board too soon.

-- Being told off when asking a friend for help.
+- Being told not to talk when asking a friend for help.

 - Not being allowed to use a laptop in lessons.

-- Confusing ‘dyslexic’ with stupidity.
-Lack of understanding/empathy for dyslexia (from teachers and other students).
+- Lack of empathy for dyslexia (from teachers and other students) – at worst being made fun of.

-- Being made to read aloud in class.
+- Being made to read aloud in class or given a part in the play/assembly with too many lines.

 20 things that help the dyslexic child